 The raspy, boisterous sounds of snoring may be the stuff of comedy, but when you or your partner can’t sleep because of loud or chronic snoring, it’s no laughing matter.
 At Houston Sinus Surgery, you can find out what’s causing your snoring and get relief.
-One of the most respected ENT physicians in the Houston area, Cecil Yeung, MD, offers state-of-the-art diagnostics and snoring treatments.
-If you’re ready for a more restful night’s sleep, contact Dr. Yeung’s staff or book a snoring consultation online.
+One of the most respected ENT physicians in the Houston area, Cecil Yeung, MD and Marcus Hershey, MD offer state-of-the-art diagnostics and snoring treatments.
+If you’re ready for a more restful night’s sleep, contact the staff or book a snoring consultation online.

 Sleeping relaxes the muscles of the roof of your mouth, tongue, and throat so much that they may partially block your airway.
 Snoring is the sound that results when air vibrates against those overly relaxed soft tissues.